Subdirectly irreducible medial quandles

 Now $\rho_1$ and $\rho_2$ are congruences that intersect trivially, a contradiction to the existence of such a quandle. \end{proof}

 By Theorem \ref{thm:congruences}, congruences of a connected Alexander quandle $Q=(A,f)$ and congruences of the $\Z[t,t^{-1}]$-module~$A$ coincide.
 In particular, by Theorem \ref{thm:simodule}, the quandle $Q$ is subdirectly irreducible if and only if $A$ is a subdirectly irreducible $\Z[t,t^{-1}]$-module.
-Thus, the classification of SI Alexander quandles is a task equivalent to classifying SI medial quasigroups which is equivalent to classifying SI $\Z[t,t^{-1}]$-modules, in particular on the classification of subdirectly irreducible medial quasigroups.
+Thus classifying SI Alexander quandles is a task equivalent to classifying SI medial quasigroups which is equivalent to classifying SI $\Z[t,t^{-1}]$-modules.

 Note the equivalence of SI Alexander quandles and SI modules holds only under the condition of connectedness.
-Indeed, subdirectly irreducible modules can give non-connected quandles and they are not SI, according to Corollary~\ref{cor:ncAlex} and Example \ref{Ex:6.6.} below.
+Indeed, subdirectly irreducible modules can give non-connected quandles \zie{which} are not SI, according to Corollary~\ref{cor:ncAlex} and Example \ref{Ex:6.6.} below.

 \begin{example} Consider the Alexander quandle $(\Z_4,3)$.
 It is isomorphic to the sum of the affine mesh It is clear that there are two minimal elements in the lattice of its congruences: $\{\{0,2\},\{1\},\{3\}\}$ and $\{\{1,3\},\{0\},\{2\}\}$, so $(\Z_4,3)$ is not subdirectly irreducible.
 However, $\Z_4=Z_{2^2}$ is a subdirectly irreducible $\Z$-module. \end{example}